marisacasillas/ImCo/README.md

 | Unusable | u | D, C, O |  Set to no by default.
 Otherwise: D = the photo is too dark or too light to see anything.
 C = the camera cover is on.
 O = other cases, including the photos at the beginning and the end when the researchers are still present. **NOTE: If you mark a photo as unusable, you do not have to fill in any of the other codes.** |
 | Skipped | s | N/A | Set to no by default.
 Use if you would like to skip this photo, leaving all the other code fields blank. |

-These annotation types were designed for an ongoing project.
+These default annotation types were designed for a specific project and thus may not be suitable for your goals.
 The repository for that project, including original instructions is available here [repository: ADD-LINK; original [annotation table](https://docs.google.com/document/d/1aQlpB9N8LVAfzuac_XqZzhWiKQ6AptsDzHxLDKrJAOA/edit?usp=sharing) and [training tips](https://docs.google.com/document/d/1pbTZkqBBTE_aFawVr5daiIKrKVc1kdvi8lX65cwpn3A/edit?usp=sharing)].
 We encourage you to adapt these annotations as needed for your project, though we note that re-use of categories where relevant increases comparability across studies.

 ## Attribution